dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 ## The Problem

-Frameworks like Django make it easy to assign permissions to users and groups, and let only **authorized** users - the ones that have such permissions or are in those groups - perform certain actions or even see certain content.
+Frameworks like Django make it easy to assign permissions to users and groups, and let only **authorized** users - the ones that have such permissions or are in those groups - perform actions or even see specific content.

-Some trivial, generic examples of authorization rules:
+Some trivial examples of authorization rules:

 - Only people in the "Moderators" or "Admin" groups can delete posts or ban users in discussion boards.